- 1 Introduction

 Please navigate to "GUIBlock Element" for more detail.

-An elementary GUI block is used to model modal (blocking) user interfaces.
-This is an action block which - when executed - opens a GUI in a modal dialog.
-The GUI can be edited to contain arbitrary components (Check boxes, Input fields, Buttons etc.).
+This is an action block which opens a GUI in a modal dialog when executed.
+The GUI can be edited to contain arbitrary components (check boxes, input fields, buttons etc.).
 When closed, the entered values are send to the UI-block's output pins.

 Such elementary GUI blocks are perfect to let the tester enter complex data during execution time.
-Notice, that for simple values (strings, numbers, filenames, yes-no questions, etc.), the standard library already contains a number of existing blocks.
+Notice, that for simple values (strings, numbers, filenames, yes-no questions, etc.), the standard library already contains a number of existing blocks (in the Dialogs folders).

 A datatype element represents a user-defined data types.
 There are both builtin types (String, Integer, etc.) and user defined types, which can be constructed by various mechanisms (structures, unions, classes, enums, tuples, arrays, etc.)

 Please navigate to "Datatype" for more detail.

 A resource element represents a physical, logical or human resource.
 Examples for physical resources are measurement devices, machine equipment or human operators.
 Non-physical resources are database-locks or synchronization semaphores.
 Expecco includes a resource management, which can be used to synchronize concurrent access and use of such resources within a test suite.
 If running under the control of the expeccoNET QM system, resources are even managed and access is controlled among multiple testhosts, while executing multiple tests in parallel.

 A skill is a part of the description of a resource or the requirement of a block.
 It describes a particular attribute of a resource.